 7. How will you sanitize the buses between routes?

-We will be using electrostatic sprayers to clean the buses with surface guard and Holt in between AM and PM runs.
+We will be using individual sprayers to clean the buses between AM and PM runs.
 Drivers will use disinfectant spray to wipe down high-contact areas in between routes.

 8. What should I select for “Transportation Needs” in ParentVue if I can drive my child to school in the morning but he/she will need to ride the school bus in the afternoon?